jimbuck/node-google-api/README.md

       });
     });

-If you need to pass additional data, such as an **OAuth token**, simply add the hash to the data for the method, like below:
+If you need to pass additional data, such as an **OAuth token**, simply add the hash to the data for the method, shown here:

     var google = require('node-google-api')('<<YOUR GOOGLE API KEY>>');